-A few weeks ago I reported here on the initial changes to Voice123.com and the issues being encountered by users of the site.
-At that time I approached the re-launch from a glass-half-full perspective, having faith that the positive things I was being told behind the scenes by Voice123 leadership would bear out over time.
+A few weeks ago, I spoke about Voice123 and the issues encountered by users of the site.
+At that time, I approached the re-launch from a glass-half-full perspective, having faith that the positive things I was being told behind the scenes by Voice123 leadership would bear out over time.

 I will not defend the rollout of the new version.
 We may not fully grasp the technical challenges faced by the Voice123 team, the complexity of the work being done on things that, to us, seem like they should be simple fixes, or the staffing and manpower issues that this company faces.
 Nevertheless, as paying customers who represent the site’s sole source of revenue, I think we can all agree that Voice123 talent deserved better, both in terms of functionality and communication.

 As of right now there are still a number of issues that are in flux, and which need to be fixed.
 I will address those shortly.

 For the moment, however, I am pleased that I can report some good news today.

-I have been in constant contact with Voice123 CEO Rolf Veldman and other team members since the rollout, and have been feeding back all of the concerns I have seen posted online, as well as my own issues and perspectives.
-As you can imagine, at times these conversations have been heated, though cordial.
-Ultimately, however, promises that were made to me are beginning to be kept.
+Since the rollout, I have been in constant contact with Voice123 CEO Rolf Veldman and other team members and have been feeding back all of the concerns I have seen posted online and my own issues and perspectives.
+As you can imagine, at times, these conversations have been heated, though cordial.
+Ultimately, however, promises made to me are beginning to be kept.